computate-org/smartvillage-platform/README.md

 - http://www.genuitec.com/updates/devstyle/ci/
     - Choose "DevStyle Features" for themes

-## Import the smartabyar-smartvillage project into CodeReady Studio
+## Import the smartabyar-smartvillage project into Eclipse

-* In CodeReady Studio, go to File -> Import...
+* In Eclipse, go to File -> Import...
 * Select Maven -> Existing Maven Projects
 * Click [ Next > ]
 * Browse to the directory: ~/.local/src/smartabyar-smartvillage
 * Click [ Finish ]

-## Setup a CodeReady Studio Debug/Run configuration to generate the OpenAPI 3 spec and the SQL create and drop scripts in smartabyar-smartvillage
+## Setup a Eclipse Debug/Run configuration to generate the OpenAPI 3 spec and the SQL create and drop scripts in smartabyar-smartvillage

-* In CodeReady Studio, go to File -> Debug Configurations...
+* In Eclipse, go to File -> Debug Configurations...
 * Right click on Java Application -> New Configuration
 * Name: smartabyar-smartvillage-OpenAPIGenerator
 * Project: smartabyar-smartvillage